lakshmisajikumar/Linux/README.md

 * `chmod 777 combined`
     Gives full read, write, and execute permissions to all users.

-* `sudo useradd alice`
+* `sudo useradd lakshmi`
-    Creates a new user named alice.
+    Creates a new user named lakshmi.

-* `sudo passwd alice`
+* `sudo passwd lakshmi`
-    Sets or changes the password for user alice.
+    Sets or changes the password for user lakshmi.

-* `sudo userdel alice`
+* `sudo userdel lakshmi`
-    Deletes the user alice from the system.
+    Deletes the user lakshmi from the system.